ryan597/ryan597/README.md

 </details>

+---

 ## Other stuff

 - 🔭 I’m currently working on my PhD and some fun side projects
 - 🌱 I’m currently learning - C++ (20), Julia, OpenCV in C++
-- 👯 I’m looking to collaborate on Python projects and Deep Learning
+- 👯 I’m looking to collaborate on Python, C++ and Deep Learning/Computer Vision projects
 - 📫 How to reach me: ryan.smith@ucdconnect.ie